MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Acquisition cost

 It encompasses all the expenses associated with acquiring the asset and making it ready for use in business operations.
 The asset acquisition cost includes both direct and indirect costs related to the purchase, delivery, and commissioning of the asset.

+### Advanced rule

+An advanced rule in Dynamics 365 Finance is a configuration that allows you to define account structure exceptions for financial dimensions that are specific to one or a few main accounts.
+It allows for more sophisticated workflows and decision-making based on specific conditions for the combinations of main account and financial dimensions.
+Advanced rules allow you to add additional financial dimensions that are not included in the account structure to be dynamically presented to the user and control what values or attributes are collected on certain transactions.

 ### Aging periods